albartholomaus/ISTA220/HomeWork/C#_HomeWork_CH_7.md

 - *For security reasons.*
 ---
 9.  ##### What is polymorphism as this term is used in computer science?
 This is not in the book.
-- *Object of a derived class may be treated as a base class; base classes can implement virtual methods.*
+- *Object of a derived class may be treated as a base class; base classes can implement virtual methods. think football,deck of cards,flute*
 ---
 10. ##### What is message passing as this term is used in computer science?
 This is not in the book.
-- *Distinguishes it from method calls used in abstract methods change components without changing the signature, multiple methods can call the same info.*
+- *Distinguishes it from method calls used in abstract methods change components without changing the signature, multiple methods can call the same info. use an object that and you don't need to know what it does.*
 ---
 11. #####	What was the first object-oriented programming language?
 - *SIMULA.*